 - This cost is the delivered price but not posed (pose by ourselves)

 - This price per m² is very reasonable, so contrary to what one might think, insulating “green” with cellulose is not expensive, quite the contrary!

 - By taking 100% cellulose we would have had a cost of 10.20 € / m² for an 6,5 R

-- Taking 100% of hemp panels against us had a cost of 35.00 € / m² for an 5 R. There we can talk about "ecological luxury", so we used a minimum of hemp!
+- By taking 100% hemp panels, on the other hand, we had a cost of 35.00 € / m² for an R of 5.
+Here we can speak of “ecological luxury”, so we used a minimum of hemp!

 - The delivery (not negotiable unfortunately) is a significant extra cost of 15%